Prinzessin Mononoke

-A film by Arjun Talwar.
-In Polish with German and English subtitles.
+A film by Hayao Miyazaki.
+Starts February 12th at the fsk.
+In Japanese with German subtitles.

 [Credits] [Tickets & Termine] [Trailer]